cosmic-fi/Ori-Launcher/CONTRIBUTING.md

-# Contributing to Ori Launcher
+# Contributing to OriLauncher

 Thanks for your interest in contributing!
 This guide explains how to set up your environment, propose changes, and open pull requests effectively.

-Ori Launcher is a source-available project.
+OriLauncher is a source-available project.
 We welcome code and documentation contributions, but redistribution or publishing of binaries or modified sources is not permitted.
 Please read the License & Usage section in `README.md` and the `LICENSE` file.

 ## Overview
 - Tech: Electron (Main/Preload), Svelte (Renderer), Vite, Electron Builder